-The Sector Plan locates Parking Lot 24 and Parking Lot 10 within the southern portion of the Eastern Greenway District and specifically recommends redeveloping these surface parking lots to create an Eastern Greenway segment (i.e., parks and neighborhood greens) from the existing Elm Street Urban Park to Walsh Street, with Parking Lot 24 being redeveloped as a civic green and Parking Lot 10 being redeveloped as a neighborhood green.
+The Sector Plan locates Parking Lot 24 and Parking Lot 10 within the southern portion of the Eastern Greenway District and specifically recommends redeveloping these surface parking lots to create an Eastern Greenway segment (i.e., parks and neighborhood greens) from the existing Elm Street Urban Park to Walsh Street, with Parking Lot 24 being redeveloped as a park and Parking Lot 10 being redeveloped as a neighborhood green.
 This Eastern Greenway will function as an extension of Elm Street Urban Park to ensure compatibility with adjacent neighborhoods, functioning as a transition between the single-unit residences in the Town of Chevy Chase and the more dense commercial area of Downtown Bethesda.
 The new Eastern Greenway will also enhance environmental benefits and improve pedestrian connections.
 As the name implies, the Eastern Greenway will provide new plant material such as tree canopy, vegetation, and open lawn.
 The park-like setting will also contain paths, seating, and play areas with stormwater management integrated into the landscape.
-Front doors, stoops, and balconies for the new multi-family building on the East Side Properties, the townhouses on Parking Lot 10 portion of the site, and for the retail pavilion will encourage activation along the Eastern Greenway and social interactions with neighbors.
+Front doors, stoops, and balconies for the new multi-family building on the East Side Properties and entrances for the expanded Farm Women's Cooperative Market building will encourage activation along the Eastern Greenway and social interactions with neighbors.

 As discussed in Section III below, the Eastern Greenway has been designed to address certain Sector Plan recommendations that seek to ensure compatibility with adjacent neighborhoods, providing a variety of active, social, and contemplative open spaces that will improve connections and enhance environmental benefits.
-More specifically, the Sector Plan envisions Parking Lot 24 as a civic green "to the maximum extent feasible" (Sector Plan at p.
+More specifically, the Sector Plan envisions Parking Lot 24 as a park "to the maximum extent feasible" (Sector Plan at p.
 18).
-Thus, the Applicants have planned Parking Lot 24 to be flexible and programmable for various events from informal gatherings to regional attractions such as markets, concerts, and festivals.
+Thus, while final details and site elements will be confirmed at the time of Site Plan after consultation with Montgomery Parks and the completion of community design charrettes, the Applicants' consultants have planned Parking Lot 24 to be flexible and programmable for various events from informal gatherings to regional attractions such as markets, concerts, and festivals.
 The design of Parking Lot 24 is an extension of the Farm Women's Cooperative Market site, located directly to the west along Willow Lane, and of the existing Elm Street Urban Park to the north.
 Elm Street Urban Park is an existing park with an established tree canopy designed for strolling and small gatherings.
 Parking Lot 24 will be designed as counterpoint, with large open lawn areas that can accommodate activities and social gatherings of people.